juampe/ms-hohner-srg-fingering/README.md

 All trademarks and registered trademarks are the property of their respective owners.

 ## INSTRUCTIONS API 2.x
--Unzip Hohner SRG "Hohner SRG Fingering-API-2.x.zip" -Install the font HohnerSopranoRecorder-v1.ttf
+- Unzip Hohner SRG "Hohner SRG Fingering-API-2.x.zip"
+- Install the font HohnerSopranoRecorder-v1.ttf
--Copy the "Hohner SRG Fingering" folder into the Musescore2 plugins folder -Activate the plugin in Plugins Manager
+- Copy the "Hohner SRG Fingering" folder into the Musescore2 plugins folder
+- Activate the plugin in Plugins Manager
--Enter notes and run the plugin to insert the glyphs *Note that running the plugin add new glyphs, if you run the plugin twice or more it overlaps the old glyph, use it when the partiture it's finished.*
+- Enter notes and run the plugin to insert the glyphs *Note that running the plugin add new glyphs, if you run the plugin twice or more it overlaps the old glyph, use it when the partiture it's finished.*

 ## INSTRUCTIONS API 3.x
--Unzip Hohner SRG "Hohner SRG Fingering-API-3.x.zip" -Install the font HohnerSopranoRecorder-v1.ttf
+- Unzip Hohner SRG "Hohner SRG Fingering-API-3.x.zip"
+- Install the font HohnerSopranoRecorder-v1.ttf
--Copy the "Hohner SRG Fingering" folder into the Musescore3 plugins folder -Activate the plugin in Plugins Manager
+- Copy the "Hohner SRG Fingering" folder into the Musescore3 plugins folder
+- Activate the plugin in Plugins Manager
--Enter notes and run the plugin to insert the glyphs *Note that running the plugin add new glyphs, if you run the plugin twice or more it overlaps the old glyph, use it when the partiture it's finished.*
+- Enter notes and run the plugin to insert the glyphs *Note that running the plugin add new glyphs, if you run the plugin twice or more it overlaps the old glyph, use it when the partiture it's finished.*

 ## TEST